 9.1 Mutual.
 Each Party represents and warrants to the other Party: (a) it is duly organized, validly existing, and in good standing under the laws of the jurisdiction of its incorporation or other organization; (b) it has the full corporate right, power, and authority to enter into and perform its obligations and grant the licenses it grants or is required to grant under this Agreement; (c) the execution of an Order by its representative whose signature is set forth on the Order has been duly authorized by all necessary corporate or organizational action of such Party; and (d) when an Order has been executed by both Parties, the Agreement will constitute the legal, valid, and binding obligation of such Party, enforceable against such Party in accordance with its terms.

-- 9.2 By Customer.
+9.2 By Customer.
 Customer further represents, warrants and covenants to Reprise that Customer owns or otherwise has and will continue to have the necessary rights in and relating to the Customer Data so that, as received by Reprise and used in accordance with this Agreement, it does not and will not infringe, misappropriate, or otherwise violate any rights of any third party or violate any Applicable Laws.

 10.1 By Reprise.
-Reprise will: (a) defend, or, at its option, settle, any claim brought against Customer by a third party alleging that Customer’s use of the Reprise Platform for which there is an active Subscription Term at the time of the claim constitutes a direct infringement of any intellectual property rights of any third party, except to the extent that such a claim is based upon Customer Data or Restricted Content as set forth in Section 1.3 (each, a “Claim”); and (b) pay any damages awarded in a final judgment (or amounts agreed in a monetary settlement) in any such Claim defended by Reprise; provided that Customer provides Reprise: (i) prompt written notice of; (ii) sole control over the defense and settlement of; and (iii) all information and assistance reasonably requested by Reprise in connection with the defense or settlement of, any such Claim.
+Reprise will: (a) defend, or, at its option, settle, any claim brought against Customer by a third party alleging that Customer’s use of the Reprise Platform constitutes a direct infringement of any intellectual property rights of any third party, except to the extent that such a claim arises from or is connected to any Customer Data or Restricted Content as set forth in Section 10.3 (each, a “Claim”); and (b) pay any damages awarded in a final judgment (or amounts agreed in a monetary settlement) in any such Claim defended by Reprise; provided that Customer provides Reprise: (i) prompt written notice of; (ii) sole control over the defense and settlement of; and (iii) all information and assistance reasonably requested by Reprise in connection with the defense or settlement of, any such Claim.
 If any such Claim is brought or threatened, Reprise may, at its sole option and expense: (1) procure for Customer the right to continue to use the infringing items; (2) modify the infringing items to make them non-infringing; (3) replace the infringing items with non-infringing technology having substantially similar capabilities; or (4) if none of the foregoing is commercially practicable, terminate this Agreement.
 Notwithstanding the foregoing in this Section 10.1, Reprise will have no obligation under this Section 10.1: (x) for any use of the Reprise Materials in combination with software, products, services or technologies not provided by Reprise, to the extent that the Reprise Materials would not be infringing but for such combination; (y) arising from or in connection with Customer’s failure to use the Reprise Materials in accordance with this Agreement; or (z) for any claims or actions that fall within the scope of Section 10.3.

 10.2 Disclaimer.
 SECTION 10.1 STATES THE ENTIRE LIABILITY OF REPRISE, AND THE EXCLUSIVE REMEDY OF CUSTOMER, WITH RESPECT TO ANY CLAIMS FALLING WITHIN THE SCOPE OF SECTION 10.1.

 11. DISCLAIMERS; LIMITATION OF LIABILITY

-THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, THE FOLLOWING TERMS APPLY:
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, THE FOLLOWING TERMS APPLY:

-REPRISE DISCLAIMS ALL WARRANTIES, WHETHER EXPRESS, IMPLIED OR STATUTORY, INCLUDING ANY AND ALL WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, LOSS OF DATA, ACCURACY OF RESULTS, OR OTHERWISE ARISING FROM A COURSE OF DEALING OR RELIANCE.
+EXCEPT AS EXPRESSLY SET FORTH HEREIN, REPRISE DISCLAIMS ALL WARRANTIES, WHETHER EXPRESS, IMPLIED OR STATUTORY, INCLUDING ANY AND ALL WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, LOSS OF DATA, ACCURACY OF RESULTS, OR OTHERWISE ARISING FROM A COURSE OF DEALING OR RELIANCE.
 WITHOUT LIMITING THE FOREGOING, REPRISE DOES NOT REPRESENT OR WARRANT THAT: (a) THE REPRISE MATERIALS WILL BE ERROR-FREE OR UNINTERRUPTED; (b) THE REPRISE MATERIALS WILL BE COMPATIBLE WITH ANY PARTICULAR DEVICE; (c) ANY DATA PROVIDED BY OR THROUGH THE REPRISE MATERIALS (INCLUDING ANY THIRD PARTY CONTENT) WILL BE ACCURATE OR COMPLETE; OR (d) SECURITY MEASURES WILL BE SUFFICIENT TO PREVENT THIRD PARTY ACCESS TO CUSTOMER DATA OR CUSTOMER’S DEVICES OR ANY THIRD PARTY TECHNOLOGY USED IN CONNECTION WITH THE REPRISE MATERIALS.